 - There are new appeal processes proposed which will significantly slow down the permitting process, creating delays and more red tape.
-This will also result in additional costs which would need to be recovered by increasing permit fees or through increases to municipal levies. - If applicants are not satisfied with decisions made by the Hearing Boards (CA Board of Directors), the new changes will allow applicants to appeal directly to the Minister, who could make their own decision without a hearing, including issuing a permit. - Alternatively, or in addition, the applicant can appeal a decision of the conservation authority to the Local Planning Appeal Tribunal (LPAT).
-Previously applicants could appeal to the Mining and Lands Commission for a hearing.
+This will also result in additional costs which would need to be recovered by increasing permit fees or through increases to municipal levies. - If applicants are not satisfied with decisions made by the Hearing Boards (CA Board of Directors and/or Executive), the new changes will allow applicants to appeal directly to the Minister, who could make his or her own decision and issue a permit. - Alternatively, or in addition, the applicant can appeal a decision of the conservation authority to the Local Planning Appeal Tribunal (LPAT).